-In education it is not just about teaching knowledge and skills, but also about the development of the student into a free, independent individual.
+In education it is not just about teaching knowledge and skills, but also about the development of the student into a well-rounded, holistic, independent individual.
 This means that in education ample attention is also dedicated to the social-emotional development of the student.